 He previously enjoyed the distinction of FBI Special Agent, as the undercover agent in several classified counterterrorism operations and also as a member of the Bureau’s Special Weapons and Tactics (SWAT) team.
 Dr. Southers started his law enforcement career at the Santa Monica Police Department (SMPD), where he was assigned to a variety of special details, notably the Gang Unit, where he later became a California Superior Court-qualified gang expert.

 World-Renowned Academic Practitioner

 An award-winning faculty member at the University of Southern California (USC), Dr. Southers’ unique interdisciplinary knowledge provides students and institutions with rigorous academic research informed by decades of real world experience.
-At USC, he developed the Executive Program in Counterterrorism and serves as a Professor of the Practice in National & Homeland Security at the Sol Price School of Public Policy.
+At USC, he developed the Executive Program in Counterterrorism and served as a Professor of Practice in National & Homeland Security at the Sol Price School of Public Policy.
 He was named the 2013 and 2014 Outstanding Adjunct Professor of the Year, and in 2014, he received the Outstanding Doctoral Project Award.